hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Techniques to Improve Classification Accuarcy

 * Ensemble Method: a combination of classifiers.
 Bagging, Boosting, Random Forests.
-* Ensemble benefits: increase accuracy, reduces the variance of single classifier,
+* Ensemble benefits: increase accuracy, reduces the variance of single classifier.
 * Bagging, bootstrap aggregation, which means it's sampling with replacement.
 Here sampling means sampling the data, not the classifier...
 * Boosting, set weights for each training round.
 Classifier Mi got the results, then the algorithms let subsequent classifier Mi+1 tp pay more attention to the misclassified training data
 * Ramdom Forests